magiccodingman/MagicEF.Scaffolding/README.md

 ## Conclusion

 Magic EF Scaffolding revolutionizes database-first workflows by automating tedious tasks, enabling effortless integration of database changes into your C# code.
 Whether you’re running locally or in a pipeline, this tool makes database-first EF development simple, efficient, and scalable.
 Say goodbye to manual adjustments and embrace the future of database-first workflows!

+### Extra Notes
+I made this project quite some time ago, but wanted to rebuild it into a significantly more production worthy state.
+And this need was extreme for me when I needed proper environmental pipeline scaffolding.
+The OnModelCreating that's generated when scaffolding isn't technically required, but it is so helpful for performance!
+The ability to generate it in a pipeline process so that it meets any environment was critical for me.
+And I hope you see how crticial it can become for you.
+I cannot code without this setup anymore.
+This has become my new standard, protocal, and my desire for working with literally any database.

+I will never use code first again personally.
+Who knows though, did I convince you too?!